R Data Types

 Vectors

 A vector represents a set of elements of the same mode, which can be integer, floating number, character, complex and so on.
-A vector is a basic data object in R. In R, a single number is also considered as one element vector instead of calling a scalar vector.
+A vector is a basic data object in R. In R, a single number is also considered as one element vector instead of calling scalar vector.
 The concatenation function c, is used to create a vector.
 It binds the element together of the same type.

-Example of vectors
+Example

 The example below contains some numeric elements in a vector.